English

 • What level of service or quality of service should the customer expect?

-• What are the costs to provide this level of service?
+• What are the costs of providing this level of service?

 • How will the service be delivered?